ajboilanger/ajboilanger/README.md

 - 👋 Hi, I’m @ajboilanger!
 - 👀 I’m interested in computer science, cyber security, and personal growth.
-- 🌱 I’m currently learning cyber security through TryHackMe, college classes, and other self-learning methods.
+- 🌱 I’m currently learning Java and JavaScript.
+- 🎓 I'm on track to graduate in Fall of 2024.
 - 💞️ I’m looking to collaborate on anything really, feel free to reach out!

 <!---